semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 The [Policies](/semgrep-code/policies) feature manages rules, helps block PRs or MRs from entering production, and configures which findings are presented to developers.
 This feature is available for both Semgrep Code and Secrets.

-You are able to test a rule's performance by first **monitoring** its performance (and showing it only in AppSec environments), then changing its mode to leave comments or help block a PR or MR from merging.
+You can test a rule's performance by first **monitoring** its performance (and showing it only in AppSec environments), then changing its mode to leave comments or help block a PR or MR from merging.

 You can also write custom SAST and Secrets rules and share these rules to the rest of your organization.